rfjakob/barwin-pc/README.md

 Run
 ---

-Maybe some symlinks in the lib folder have to be adjusted to your system specific folders:
+Maybe some symlinks in the lib/ folder have to be adjusted to your system specific folders:

-RXTX Library:
+RXTX Library: (should be created automatically)

-* RXTXcomm.jar -> /usr/share/java/RXTXcomm.jar
+* RXTXcomm.jar -> /usr/share/java/RXTXcomm.jar (optional)
 * librxtxSerial.so -> /usr/lib/jni/librxtxSerial.so

-Play Framework (link to folder):
+Play Framework (link to folder): (must be created manually)

 * play -> /opt/play/